 - New explosives driver licences are required, including rules for the transportation and storage of ammonium nitrate, and notification of journey plans for the assessment of, and access to, transport routes.

 - New requirements apply for the licensing of drivers of explosives transport, with a need to complete nationally recognised training.

 Find out more

-A copy of the Amendment Act (as passed), the explanatory notes and indicative reprints are available on the Queensland Legislation website.
+A copy of the Land, Explosives and Other Legislation Amendment Act 2019 (as passed), the explanatory notes and indicative reprints are available on the Queensland Legislation website.